The best activities to enjoy in Canberra during your upcoming holiday.

 1. Have a close encounter at the National Zoo and Aquarium

 The National Zoo and Aquarium is the only zoo of its kind in Australia that also houses an aquarium.
-This zoo is making impressive efforts to conserve a large number of endangered animals, including the king cheetah.
+This zoo is making impressive efforts to conserve several endangered animals, including the king cheetah.

 Other animals at the Canberra National Zoo and Aquarium include pumas, lions and bears as well as Sumatran and Bengal tigers.